 1 teaspoon onion powder

-Partially freeze the steak.
-Slice off any extra fat then slice the meat into 1/4-inch thick slices.
+Partially freeze the flank steak.
+Slice off any extra fat, then slice the meat into 1/4-inch thick slices.

-Combine the soy sauce, honey, garlic, ginger, pepper, sesame oil, Worcestershire sauce, onion powder, and liquid smoke in a plastic zip-top bag.
+Combine the soy sauce, honey, garlic, ginger, pepper, sesame oil, Worcestershire sauce, onion powder, and liquid smoke in a plastic zip-top bag (or glass bowl).
 Add the sliced meat and mix well.
-Refrigerate the meat in the marinade overnight.
+Seal the bag (or cover the bowl) and refrigerate the meat in the marinade overnight.

 The next day, remove the meat from the marinade.
 Discard the marinade.
-Pat the meat dry with paper toweling.
+Pat the meat dry with paper towels.

 Make sure your hands, utensils, and surfaces are clean when handling raw meat to prevent contamination.